amilorea/Simple-Server-with-Navigator/README.md

 java MasterServer [your desired port]
 ```

-After the MasterServer/Navigator is successfully initialized, 3 Subserver will open and ready to connected to.
+After the MasterServer/Navigator is successfully initialized, 3 Subservers will open and ready to accept connection.
 If any of them die they will be automatically revived after 4 seconds.

 * To start the Client - Navigate to ``[pulled folder]/src``, run the following command:
 ```